multifreded/hv20/day24/README.md

 }
 ```

-There was a loop with 32 iterations (the same as the amount of bytes of
+There is a loop with 32 iterations (the same as the amount of bytes of
-encrypted data) within which _some data_ was repeatedly XOR'd with the integer
+encrypted data) within which _some data_ is repeatedly XOR'd with the integer
 `0xdeadbeef`.
-Then there were 3 system calls that turned out to be:
+Then there are 3 system calls that turned out to be …

 | %rax | Name   | Entry point | Implementation |
 |------|--------|-------------|----------------|